-The aggravating factor in this case is prior discipline.
+- that he and his staff were complying with the Rules of Professional Conduct, and that it is imperative that a lawyer scrutinize documents requiring the lawyer's own verification for accuracy, and in not doing so, Respondent knowingly assumed the risk of his conduct. - 114.
+Respondent stipulated that there is clear injury to the State of West Virginia and the legal profession due to his conduct.
+Additionally, Respondent stipulated that the PDS was forced to divert resources to investigate his conduct, and that his noncompliance with these rules as exhibited in the record is also detrimental to the reputation of the legal system and legal profession.
+In addition, the evidence shows that Respondent's client, Ms. Robertson, was harmed in the delay in his failure to file for divorce on her behalf. - 115.
+An aggravating factor present in this case is prior discipline.
 Respondent was admonished by the Investigative Panel of the Lawyer Disciplinary Board for a violation of Rule 1.5 of the Rules of Professional Conduct on December 10, 2005.
-In addition, by Order entered by the Supreme Court of Appeals on or about September 5, 2019, Respondent was publicly reprimanded for a violation of Rule 1.16(d) and Rule 8.1(b) of the Rules of Professional Conduct [ODC Ex.
+In addition, by Order entered by the Supreme Court of Appeals of West Virginia on or about September 5, 2019, Respondent was publicly reprimanded for a violation of Rule 1.16(d) and Rule 8.1(b) of the Rules of Professional Conduct [ODC Ex.
 103].
-The HPS found no mitigating factors present, nor does the record support any such findings.
+There are no mitigating factors.